Charleroi: Rail

-Charleroi is connected by train to other Belgian major cities through the main Charleroi-South railway station.
+Charleroi is connected by train to other major Belgian cities through the main Charleroi-Central railway station.
 The city also has a secondary railway station, Charleroi-West, on the Charleroi-to-Ottignies line.

+River transport

+The Port autonome de Charleroi gives access through the Belgian, Dutch and French canal and river network to three major ports (Dunkirk, Antwerp and Rotterdam).
+Il is composed of twenty-nine ports in the region of Charleroi distributed along the river Sambre and the Brussels-Charleroi canal.
+It has 8 km of embankments, 5 million tons of goods transported each year, 10.000 containers and a trimodal platform for the containers;

+100 companies have a concession and there are 1700 direct and 1000 indirect jobs associated.

 Public transport

 Public transport is provided by TEC (Transport En Commun), the Walloon public transport service.
-The greater Charleroi region is served by bus lines and a light-rail Metro system, (Métro Léger de Charleroi).
+The greater Charleroi region is served by bus lines and a light-rail system named Métro Léger de Charleroi.
 Part of the latter is famous for incorporating one of the few remnants of the Vicinal, the former Belgian national tramway network.

+Charleroi also has a planned four-line S-bahn type suburban rail system, the Réseau express régional de Charleroi (Réseau S).

-Charleroi Metro
+Charleroi light rail system

-The Charleroi Metro is equally famous for the parts of the system which were never built, partially built or fully completed but not opened.
-It was planned in the 1960s as a 48 km (30 mi.) light-rail network, operating on the heavy rail metro infrastructure, consisting of eight branch lines radiating from a central loop downtown.
+The Métro Léger de Charleroi is equally famous for the parts of the system which were never built, partially built or fully completed but not opened.
+It was planned in the 1960s as a 48 km (30 mi.) light-rail network, operating partly on metro infrastructure, consisting of eight branch lines radiating from a central loop downtown.
 However, only one line (to Petria), part of another line (to Gilly) and three-quarters of the loop were actually built and opened to traffic, all from 1976 to 1996.
 Another branch line toward the suburb of Châtelet (Châtelineau) was almost fully built, to the extent of installing power cables, escalators and still-working electric signals in the first three stations but was never opened as passenger numbers would be too low to economically justify the extra staff.
 The high costs of construction, a decline in Charleroi's traditional "smokestack" industries and questioning of the scope of the whole project in proportion to the actual demand for it are cited as reasons for the original plan's becoming unfulfilled.

 The central loop and the Gilly branch as far as Soleilmont were completed in 2012, with funds from the European Investment Bank.
 The Gosselies branch opened as a street-level tramline in 2013.
 In June 2021 it was announced that €60m will be allocated to refurbish and open the long-ago completed but never served inner section of the Châtelet "ghost" line, and extend it to the new hospital development in the area.

-in June 2021, the new look of the first renovated tram is presented.
-This fleet-wide renovation of 22 million euro will end in 2026.
+in June 2021, the new look of the first renovated tram was presented.
+This €22 million fleet-wide renovation will be completed by 2026.